dhhepting/dhhepting.github.io/_assignments/CS-428_828/I-01-empathize.md

 1. Create an [empathy map](https://www.nngroup.com/articles/empathy-mapping/) while you complete the following task within [your course on URcourses](https://urcourses.uregina.ca/course/view.php?id=2168):
   * claim 1 topic section by changing the label to your own name (there are enough blank topics for everyone - so be nice and don't claim someone else's topic!)
-  * add to your topic: 1 resource and 1 activity that can both be assigned a grade
+  * add to your topic: 1 resource and 1 activity that can both be assigned a grade.

 1. Describe whatever opportunities for redesign that you find by describing it (or them) in terms of your personal experience of completing the above task